jarun/buku/README.md

                            "blank": entries with empty title/tag
                            "immutable": entries with locked title
       --deep               match substrings ('pen' matches 'opens')
-      --sreg               run a regex search
+      -r, --sreg           run a regex search
-      --stag               search bookmarks by a tag
-                           list all tags, if no search keywords
+      -t, --stag           search bookmarks by a tag list all tags, if no search keywords

 ENCRYPTION OPTIONS: